 The way in which a specific drug impairs driving depends on how it affects the brain.
 Marijuana can slow reaction time, impair your judgment of time and distance, and decrease coordination.
 Cocaine or methamphetamine can result in aggressive and reckless driving. sedatives and benzodiazepines (eg. sleep aids) can cause dizziness and drowsiness while driving.
 All of these impairments increase the risk of a crash.1-3

-Some drivers are surprised to learn that even over-the-counter medications can impair your ability to drive safely.
+Some drivers find it surprising to learn that even over-the-counter medications can impair your ability to drive safely.

-Cannabis: Two to six times more likely to be involved in a crash.
-4,5
+Cannabis: Two to six times more likely to be in a crash.

-Cocaine: Two to ten times more likely to be involved in a crash.
-6
+Cocaine: Two to ten times more likely to be in a crash.

-Opioids: Up to eight times more likely to be involved in a crash.
-9
+Opioids: Up to eight times more likely to be in a crash.

-Sedatives: Two to eight times more likely be involved in a fatal crash.
-7,8
+Sedatives: Two to eight times more likely be in a fatal crash.

-Benzodiazepine (eg. sleep aids): Two to five times more likely to be involved in a crash.
-7,5,10
+Benzodiazepine (eg. sleep aids): Two to five times more likely to be in a crash.

 In addition to increasing your risk of a crash, drug impaired driving comes with significant penalties including:

-If you are convicted of drug-impaired driving, the conviction will appear on your driving record and can affect your insurance rates.
+If you have a drug-impaired driving conviction, it will appear on your driving record and can affect your insurance rates.

-To prevent unintentionally driving while drug-impaired, be sure to talk to your doctor about any medications you are taking.
+To prevent unintentionally driving under the influence, be sure to talk to your doctor about any medications you are taking.
 Your doctor can explain any side effects and advise of any driving restrictions associated with your medications.